mitogen-hq/mitogen/docs/api.rst

         non-payment results in termination for one customer.

     :param bool install_watcher:
-        If ``True``, an additional thread is started to monitor the lifetime of the main thread, triggering :py:meth:`shutdown` automatically in case the user forgets to call it, or their code crashed.
+        If :data:`True`, an additional thread is started to monitor the lifetime of the main thread, triggering :py:meth:`shutdown` automatically in case the user forgets to call it, or their code crashed.

         You should not rely on this functionality in your program, it is only intended as a fail-safe and to simplify the API for new users.
 In